CALGARY COIN

 2012 $2.00

 Early in 2012 about 1.5 million $2.00 coins were struck for circulation with the standard bear design, without laser security devices or edge lettering, as was the normal type for 2011 and earlier.
 Additional examples were included in standard mint, specimen and proof sets.
 Later nearly 83 million were struck only for circulation (none in mint sets) with laser security devices and edge lettering reading CANADA 2 DOLLARS as well as the areas of serration.
-5 million additional coins depicting the ship Shannon were struck for circulation or in special 5 pack sets made with circulation (MS) strikes and for some reason most of the Shannon coins will have what looks like a very minor toning around the edges of the centre core.
+5 million additional coins depicting the ship Shannon were struck for circulation or in special 5 pack sets made with circulation (MS) strikes and for some reason most of the Shannon coins will have what looks like a very minor toning around the edges of the center core.
 A special wolf cubs design was also struck but only for a special issue specimen set.

 With only about 1.5 out of over 80 million examples the standard bear without security devices or edge lettering, these are by far the scarcer circulation type and while you would expect that to make them more expensive and difficult to find than the security device type, the numbers of them in mint sets which average MS-65 means really nice example are not difficult to find, keeping the value down.
 Proof examples come at 9 gram pure silver (non-magnetic) and 6.99 gram with nickel plated steel rings (magnetic) with brass plated aluminum bronze cores, the first time since 1996 proof $2.00 coins issued that were not solid silver.

 1. 2012 standard bear old type ............
-MS-64 SOLD
+MS-64 $20.00

-2. 2012 laser/security devices ............
-MS-63 $ 4.00
+3. 2012 laser/security devices ............
+MS-63 SOLD

-3. 2012 HMS Shannon .......................
+4. 2012 HMS Shannon .......................
 MS-62 SOLD

 2013 $2.00